sirixdb/sirix/README.md

 >"Remember that you're lucky, even if you don't think you are, because there's always something that you can be thankful for." - Esther Grace Earl (http://tswgo.org)

 SirixDB uses a huge persistent (in the functional sense) tree of tries, wherein the committed snapshots share unchanged pages and even common records in changed pages.
-The system only stores page-fragments instead of full pages during a commit to reduce write-amplification.
-During read operations, the system reads the page-fragments in parallel to reconstruct an in-memory page.
+The system only stores page-fragments during a copy-on-write out-of-place operation instead of full pages during a commit to reduce write-amplification.
+During read operations, the system reads the page-fragments in parallel to reconstruct an in-memory page (thus, a fast, random access storage device as a PCIe SSD is best suited or even byte addressable storage as Intel DC optane memory in the near future -- as we store fine granular not page aligned modifications in a single file (page fragments are currently word-aligned)).

 SirixDB currently supports the storage and (time travel) querying of both XML - and JSON-data in our binary encoding, tailored to support versioning.
 The index-structures and the whole storage engine has been written from scratch to support versioning natively.
 We might also implement the storage and querying of other data formats as relational data.